sarat9/awesome-ai-saas/README.md

 - [SMOL AI](https://github.com/smol-ai/developer) - Human-centric & Coherent Whole Program Synthesis aka your own personal junior developer
 - [open-interpreter](https://github.com/KillianLucas/open-interpreter) - Lets LLMs run code (Python, Javascript, Shell, and more) locally.
 You can chat with Open Interpreter through a ChatGPT-like interface.
 - [hyperwriteai](https://www.hyperwriteai.com/) - Uses browser in real-time and does the job for you.
 HyperWrite helps you work smarter, faster, and with ease.
+- [Potpie AI] - Use pre-built Q&A, Testing, Debugging, LLD agents or create your own custom purpose-built agent for *your* codebase.

 ## AI Image Generation
 - [Dall-E](https://openai.com/dall-e-2/) - An AI system that can create realistic images and art from a description in natural language.